Notary Public Solicitors for You

 This is entirely dependent on the circumstances, including the type of document, how many documents you need notarised etc. We recommend contacting our Notary Public at the earliest possible opportunity so we can advise you exactly how long the notarisation process is likely to take.
 Appointments are available at short notice for urgent matters.

 Our Notary Public Tom Sharkey’s current hourly rate is £240, and his minimum fee is £90.
 He does not charge VAT.
-We can offer fixed fees in the case of straightforward matters, which can be agreed with you prior to any work being done.
+In the case of straightforward matters, we can offer fixed fees.
+We will agree these with you before carrying out any work.

-If, during your appointment, the matter proves to be more complex, i.e. there are more documents or people involved than previously indicated or further stages of work are required, we reserve the right to renegotiate the fee or agree to charge the work at the hourly rate instead.
+If the matter proves to be more complex during your appointment, i.e. there are more documents or people involved than previously indicated or further stages of work are required, we reserve the right to renegotiate the fee or agree to charge the work at the hourly rate instead.

 You are responsible for all payments which we make on your behalf, i.e. legislation fees paid to the Foreign and Commonwealth Office, Companies House fees or special postage charges.
-These disbursements will not be incurred without first obtaining your consent.
+We will not charge for these disbursements without obtaining your consent first.

-Notarial work can usually be completed at one appointment with our Notary Public.
+Our Notary Public can usually complete notarial work at one appointment.
 Please be aware that the obtaining of apostilles or embassy legalisation can take up to 7-10 days, or longer for some embassies.

 Notarial services can often be provided at short notice.
 Where matters are particularly urgent, it is possible to use consular agents to obtain apostilles/embassy legalisation, although the agents do charge a premium fee.
-A quotation for express legalisation can be obtained upon request.
+We can provide a quote for express legalisation upon request.

 Our notarial services are covered by the firm’s Professional Indemnity Insurance in the sum of £10m.